EmixamPP/linux-enable-ir-emitter/README.md

 This script was created to use Howdy, a Windows Hello for linux <https://github.com/boltgolt/howdy>.

 ## Installation
-You don't necessarily have to install my software, it can be used directly from the cloned repertory.
-But you won't have access to all the features.
-(Only the "quick" and "run" commands will work)

 Please install the dependency wireshark :
   - `sudo pacman -S wireshark-cli` for Arch distro based
   - `sudo dnf install wireshark-cli` for Fedora distro based